Education in Westchester County, New York

-Westchester County, New York, in the United States, contains 40 public school districts, 118 private schools and 14 colleges/universities.
+Westchester County, New York, in the United States, contains 40 public school districts, 118 private schools, 12 colleges/universities and 3 theological seminaries.
 According to the 2018 rankings provided by the education website Niche, taking into account public comments, 28 of the top 100 school districts in New York State were located in Westchester County.

 Public school districts

 Most school district boundaries do not follow municipal boundaries, but the six city school districts in the county have the same boundaries as their cities.